-By the end of the third semester, entering graduate students must pass an attainment requirement in each of three areas of chemistry: Organic, Inorganic, and Physical.
+By the end of the third semester, entering graduate students must pass an attainment requirement three out of five areas of chemistry: Organic, Inorganic, Physical, Instrumental Analysis, and Biochemistry.

-Students may meet this requirement by either:
+Students may meet this requirement by:

-- Passing an attainment examination in each area, or - Passing graduate course work in the area, typically 12 units, as deemed appropriate by the Graduate Program Committee with a grade of at least a B in each course.
+- Passing 3 out of the 5 attainment examinations - Passing graduate course work in the area, typically 12 units, as deemed appropriate by the Graduate Program Committee with a grade of at least a B in each course. - Retaking (up to 2 times) and passing the attainment exam